DragonH0rnet/Uni-Y1-Fundamentals-Resit/Code Commentary and Documentation/README.md

 ### What testing methods did you use?

-* Did you conduct internal testing, peer testing, or user testing?
-* What were your key goals in testing?
-* What did you observe or learn from testing?
-* How did testing influence the final result?

-You may include screenshots, graphs, tables, or embedded videos to demonstrate tests and results.

 I mostly tested to look for technical errors, running the program and trying several things in relation to the recently modified or added function.
 So I mostly used internal testing of the functionality.
 This testing allowed me to solve and discover many technical issues.
 For example, one test of the egg creation system inadverdantly lead me to discover a bug where mutiple eggs could be picked up at once and placed in the same slot.
 This wasn't noticed before since the code worked with the single test egg before.
 Thus the test lead to a more robust system that solved these issues and provided more safety from edge case bugs from occuring

 ---